remix-run/remix/docs/components/nav-link.md

 ### `.transitioning`

-A `transitioning` class is added to a `<NavLink unstable_viewTransition>` component when it is transitioning during a navigation, so you can use CSS to style it.
+A `transitioning` class is added to a `<NavLink unstable_viewTransition>` component when it is transitioning during navigation, so you can use CSS to style it.

 ```tsx
 <NavLink to="/messages" unstable_viewTransition />